aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG/Naive RAG Pipeline.md

 ## Overview
 **Naive RAG** represents the standard, baseline architecture for Retrieval-Augmented Generation.
-It follows a strictly linear process: indexing documents into vector embeddings, retrieving the top-$k$ most similar chunks based on a user query, and feeding them directly into the LLM context window.
+It follows a strictly linear process:
+1. Indexing documents into vector embeddings
+2. Retrieving the top-$k$ most similar chunks based on a user query
+3. Feeding them directly into the LLM context window

 It is "Naive" because it assumes that **semantic similarity equals ground truth relevance**, which is not always true.
 It forms the foundation upon which all advanced RAG techniques ([[Hybrid Search]], [[Re-ranking]], [[Agentic RAG]]) are built.